Written by Daniel King | Edited By Walter Pacheco | Last Update: June 20, 2024

 How to Report Improper Abatement

-If you rent a home or an apartment and believe improper asbestos abatement has taken place, you have a right to report it to the U.S. Environmental Protection Agency, the Occupational Safety and Health Administration and your county and/or state’s department of environmental quality.
+If you rent and believe improper asbestos abatement has taken place, you have a right to report it.
+Contact the EPA and and your county and/or state’s department of environmental quality.
+Report workplace violations to the Occupational Safety and Health Administration.

-• Report violations to the U.S. Environmental Protection Agency through its website.
+• Report violations to the EPA through its website.

-• Search online to find contact information for your state or county’s department of environmental quality to report violations to local authorities.
+• Search online to find your state or county’s environmental quality department.
+Use it to report violations to local authorities.

 Regulations on Asbestos Handling and Disposal